SciML/DiffEqOperators.jl/docs/PDEOperators.md

 **Note:** Please take care that the boundary values passed to the operator match the initial boundary conditions.
-The operator with the boundary condition is meant to enforce the boundary condition rather bring the boundaries to that state.
-Right now we support only **constant** boundaries conditions, time dependent conditions will supported in later versions.
+The operator with the boundary condition is meant to enforce the boundary condition rather bring the boundaries to that state. ~~Right now we support only **constant** boundaries conditions, time dependent conditions will supported in later versions.~~
+Support for time dependent Dirichlet BC has been added.

 **Note:** If you want to parallelize the operation of PDEOperator, please start Julia by specifying the number of threads using `export JULIA_NUM_THREADS=<desired number of threads>`